 - Pooled Trusts: This type of trust holds funds from many different people with special needs.
 It is often set up by a charity to allow multiple people to put their resources together and when they die, a portion goes to the government and a portion goes to the charity.

-Practically, I see third-party trusts far more often than first-party ones.
+Practically, I see third-party trusts far more often than first-party ones or pooled trusts.
 They can be used to protect your child’s inheritance and benefits and can then be distributed to other family members or loved ones in case your child dies.

 Choosing the correct type of trust for you and your family is an important decision.
 If you’d like to discuss your options further, let’s set up a complimentary Legal Strategy Session to review what makes the most sense for you and your family.